Single Stock Not Best Choice for Long Position on Macro Trend

 Meanwhile, the branded food processors were derailed by Chinese food-tainting scandals.
 The trends in consumer income, urbanization and modern distribution networks all continued to grow in quantum leaps, but this company’s products and share price were no longer rising in line with those complementary conditions.
 The trend could continue happily without this company or its suppliers.
 Consumers always have the ability to change their tastes and preferences.

-The stock went from home run to only one cent on the dollar.
+The stock went from a home run to only one cent on the dollar.
 It can happen so easily when you’re busy doing other things.

 Emotional about stock, investor ignored ‘lover’s’ flaws